 Feed your cat based on its age.
-Choose only high quality food to make sure it contains high nutrition such as protein, fat, mineral and vitamin.
+Choose only high-quality food to make sure it contains high nutrition such as protein, fat, mineral, and vitamin.
 You can choose both wet and dry food.
-Adult cat needs to be fed twice a day.
-Kitten can be fed three times a day with a smaller bowl.
-The amount of food depends on the age, activity and health.
-Also provide fresh water every day.
+The adult cat needs to be fed twice a day.
+The kitten can be fed three times a day with a smaller bowl.
+The amount of food depends on age, activity, and health.
+Also, provide fresh water every day.

 4. Provide physical stimulation